US Attorney Durham objects to IG findings on Russia probe origins in stunning statement

 “The Inspector General’s report now makes clear that the FBI launched an intrusive investigation of a U.S. presidential campaign on the thinnest of suspicions that, in my view, were insufficient to justify the steps taken,” Barr said in a statement.

-Barr expressed frustration that the FBI continued investigating the Trump campaign, even as “exculpatory” came to the light.
+Barr expressed frustration that the FBI continued investigating the Trump campaign, even as “exculpatory” information came to the light.

 “It is also clear that, from its inception, the evidence produced by the investigation was consistently exculpatory,” Barr said.
 “Nevertheless, the investigation and surveillance was pushed forward for the duration of the campaign and deep into President Trump’s administration.”